Resumable vs. Hydration

 - Requires the event handler code to be downloaded eagerly (to be attached).

 The above approach does not scale.
 As the application becomes more complicated, the amount of code needed to download eagerly and execute grows proportionally with the size of the application.
 This negatively impacts the application startup performance and hence the user experience.
+In other frameworks, lazy-loading chunks of the application becomes a development task in itself that consumes time and effort.
+In Qwik, lazy-loading is a natural consequence of the resumable architecture.

 <button on:click="./chunk.js#handler_symbol">click me</button>